enordmoe/HW3eda/HW3eda.md

 **Answer:**

-3. Make a histogram of **imdb\_rating**.
+3. Make a histogram of **imdb_rating**.

 **Answer:**

-4. Repeat the previous histogram but this time pick a binwidth such that each bar will correspond to just one distinct value of the `imdb_rating` variable.
+4. Repeat the previous histogram but this time set bins such that the bars have width 1 and are centered at whole number values of `imdb_rating` (1, 2, 3, …).

 **Answer:**